renn0xtek9/Arithmos/doc/data-mining-library/source/tutorial/classification.rst

     Accuracy: [ 0.96321839  0.95632184]
     AUC: [ 0.96233796  0.95671252]

-For supervised learning, Orange uses learners.
+For supervised learning, Arithmos uses learners.
 These are objects that receive the data and return classifiers.
 Learners are passed to evaluation routines, such as cross-validation above.

 Learners and Classifiers
 ------------------------